abdullaharif2003/AI-Final-Project/README.md

-# AI-Final-Project
+AI-Final-Project
-This repository consists of our AI project, including the proposal, video demo, codes and report.
+This repository contains the final project for our Artificial Intelligence course, including the proposal, video demonstration, source code, and final report.

-# AI Solver for 2048
+AI Solver for 2048

-## Introduction
+Introduction

-This project aims to develop an AI solver for the game 2048 using heuristic algorithms.
-The motivation behind this project is to explore heuristic algorithms and their effectiveness in solving complex puzzles like 2048.
+This project implements an AI-based solver for the popular puzzle game 2048 using the Expectimax algorithm combined with carefully designed heuristics.
+The solver is designed to play the game intelligently by evaluating possible future states and selecting optimal moves.

-## Implementation Details
+Implementation Details

-The AI solver is implemented in Python, leveraging the `numpy` library for efficient array manipulations and a custom `Grid` class to manage the game state.
-The core of the solver revolves around predicting the next best move based on heuristic evaluations of the game grid.
+The project is written in Python and relies on the numpy library for numerical operations.
+The AI is encapsulated in a Solver class which interacts with a custom Grid class to simulate the game environment.

+Core Components
+Expectimax Algorithm: Simulates possible moves by both the player and the game environment (tile spawns) to predict the most rewarding paths.

+Heuristics: Multiple scoring heuristics are used to evaluate the quality of a game state:

+Snake pattern alignment

+Tile adjacency

+Number of empty tiles

+Maximum tile value

+Monotonicity of rows and columns

-### Operational Logic
+Move Prediction Logic

-1. **Initialization**: Upon instantiation, the solver initializes the game grid using the specified size, defaulting to a 4x4 grid, which is typical for 2048.
-2. **Move Prediction**: The `next_move_predictor()` method generates a score for each possible move (up, down, left, right) by copying the grid, applying the move, and evaluating the resulting grid using a scoring function.
-3. **Heuristic Scoring**: The scoring is based on multiple heuristics, including the configuration of tiles in a snake-like pattern, the number of adjacent tiles with the same value, and the count of empty tiles.
-4. **Expectimax Algorithm**: An advanced version of the AI could incorporate the expectimax algorithm to simulate deeper game plays, considering both the deterministic game mechanics and the probabilistic nature of new tile appearance.
+Move Simulation: For each possible direction (w, s, a, d), a move is simulated.

+Grid Evaluation: The resulting grid is scored using a depth-1 Expectimax evaluation.

+Fallback Strategy: If no legal move improves the state, a simpler heuristic score is used to choose the best fallback move.

-### Heuristic Effectiveness
+Heuristic Breakdown

-- **Snake Pattern Scoring**: Awards higher scores to game states where high-value tiles are arranged in a snake-like pattern.
-- **Adjacent Tiles Scoring**: Encourages moves that cluster similar tiles together.
-- **Empty Tiles Count**: Indicates a healthier game state with more possibilities for movement and tile combination.

-## Results
+Snake Pattern Heuristic: Encourages placing larger tiles in a snake-like pattern (top-left to bottom-right or transposed).

+Adjacent Matching Heuristic: Rewards states with more identical adjacent tiles, increasing merge opportunities.

+Empty Tile Count: Prefers game states with more empty cells to allow flexibility.

+Max Tile Heuristic: Encourages states with higher tile values.

+Monotonicity Bonus: Adds bonus scores for rows and columns that are consistently increasing or decreasing.

+Features
+Uses depth-limited Expectimax to balance computational efficiency with strategic foresight.

+Highly modular design allowing further enhancement with deeper search or different evaluation strategies.

+Integration with a graphical Grid interface (pygame display).

+Falls back to simpler heuristics when Expectimax doesn't yield a viable move.

+Usage
+To run the solver, simply execute the main Python script (typically after initializing the grid):

+python game.py
+Ensure all dependencies are installed, including numpy and pygame.

-## Conclusion
+Conclusion

-The implementation of heuristic-based strategies within the AI solver for 2048 demonstrates a significant improvement in game performance, aligning with the project's aim to develop an effective AI solution for complex puzzle games.
-The modular and expandable nature of the solver's design also allows for the easy integration of additional heuristics or alternative algorithms such as deep learning models in the future.
+This AI solver effectively demonstrates how combining probabilistic planning (Expectimax) with domain-specific heuristics can solve complex games like 2048.
+The modular design allows future integration with deeper search, learning-based approaches, or advanced optimizations.